 by Austin Bay

-"Bin Laden.
+As for the target of this Army Green Beret or Navy SEAL bravado?"Bin Laden.
 My producer wants to know if Special Forces can get him?"

 No, the Hollywood script didn't follow, not immediately.

 Hollywood must shoulder some of the blame for making "specialoperations forces" (SOF) a tough subject to discuss.
 Admittedly, given theirelite qualifications, Green Berets, Rangers, SEALs and other SOF personnelare naturals for Hollywood's cinematic superman treatment.
 Rambo -- thatfigure of testosterone and steroids -- destroys a Russian regiment on hisown, machine gun blazing.
 Marine Raiders exit a sub in rubber boats andwreak havoc on a Japanese island.
 It's a risky exploit undertaken by wily,gutsy individuals.
 Homer had the plot down pat.